Travel advisories, closed airports, empty skies: How Middle East air disruptions might affect your plans

 As for expenses, the United Arab Emirates will cover the food and accommodation costs of the tens of thousands of travelers stranded in the country during the conflict, according to state media.

-The UAE’s Department of Culture and Tourism sent a notice to hotels requesting them to extend the stay of passengers who are unable to travel “for reasons beyond their control,” reported the National.
+The UAE’s Department of Culture and Tourism sent a notice to hotels requesting that they extend the stay of passengers who are unable to travel “for reasons beyond their control,” reported newspaper The National.

 The-CNN-Wire